shiftyp/rest-in-space/setup.md

 #### 🛑 Non-CRUD Operations

 Sometimes you need operations that don't fit neatly into CRUD.
 For example, you might want to start a process that may not directly change resource state.
-For these cases you may want to move outside of REST and utilize the "controller" pattern, where a resource, collection, or whole API will define a standalone endpoint that performs some action:
+For these cases you may want to move outside of REST and utilize the "controller" pattern, where a resource, collection, or the root of an API will define a standalone endpoint that performs some action:

 | HTTP Method | URL Pattern | Description |
 |-------------|-------------|-------------|